The clock is ticking.

 Recently, the FMCSA also had to issue a short-term waiver because a legacy ELD solution was facing severe data transferability issues, which made it impossible for its users to fulfill their obligations.

-It is, therefore, extremely crucial to purchase a reliable and truly compliant ELD solution which doesn’t give you headaches down the road.
+It is, therefore, extremely crucial to purchase a reliable and truly compliant ELD solution that doesn’t give you headaches down the road.

-Here are a few steps to guide you through your research in finding the right, FMCSA-compliant electronic logging device:
+Here are a few steps to guide you through your research in finding the right, FMCSA-registered electronic logging device:

 - Start with the FMCSA’s self-certified list.
 Shortlist a few ELD solutions but don’t buy any of them before doing further research.